-How to Build a Custom RV Doghouse Cover (RV Engine Cover)
+How to Build a Custom RV Engine Cover

-Before Eric and I even began installing the new flooring in our RV, we started looking up options on how to recover the hump located in-between the captain’s chairs, otherwise known as “the doghouse” or engine cover.
+Before Eric and I even began installing the new flooring in our RV, we started looking for options on how to recover the hump located in-between the captain’s chairs, otherwise known as “the doghouse” or RV engine cover.